 Alpha Lipoic Acid (RS-ALA)

 Alpha-lipoic acid (ALA) is a naturally occurring antioxidant that also shows numerous attractive features for use in cosmetic skin care.
 It is known as a dietary supplement for a long time, but recent research suggests it may be more effective through other applications, such as skin creams.
 ALA neutralizes free radicals, thus helping to fight ageing and cancer.
-It is more effective in combating free radicals than common vitamins, such as vitamin C or E, hence lipoic acid is called the “universal antioxidant”.
+It is more effective in combating free radicals than common vitamins, such as vitamin C or E, hence lipoic acid is called the "universal antioxidant".
 In skin care, ALA was also shown to promote wound healing, treat and prevent diabetic ulcers.
 Cosmetics research suggests that ALA can promote collagen synthesis, thus reducing the visible effects of ageing on skin, and improving the appearance without any noticeable side effects.
-Alpha Lipoic Acid is a key active ingredient in Perricone MD products

 • Antioxidant [1] [2] [5] [7] [8]